[dnxt_next_text_highlight highlight_text="Website Redo" stroke_color="rgba(48,137,115,0.63)" stroke_width="13px"...

 You want to be sure you have clean open spaces and readable content.
 We do so much more reading than we used to do.Have you noticed how many people wear eye glasses, myself included.
 It’s not confined to older people it’s a phenomenon of using the eyes constantly to read text on different sized screens.

-Here’s a very good website that you can see the font pairing with colors introduced as well.
+Here’s a very good website that you can see an example of font pairing with the colors.
 The Ultimate Collection of Google Font Pairing.
-You do not have to use the font pairings, it is a matter of preference.
-You will find though that some fonts resontate with you and other’s don’t.
-That’s how you will eventually come to decide which fonts you should use for your website.
+You do not have to use those exact font pairings.
+The choice of fonts is a matter of preference.
+You will find some fonts appeal to you and others don’t.

 Your website must be accessible to someone with a disability.
 We don’t always remember that there are people in the world that are color blind, or handicapped in some way.
 Their online interaction is going to be different and it’s necessary to take into consideration accessibility.
 In the blog post Quickly Build a Website in Divi that I wrote on RealTime Paradigm Blog.
 I show an example of how using a flip module is a great effect, but it’s not obvious that you need to mouse over the text to see the other side.